-- 20 The Mass Transit Railway Corporation was established in 1975 under the Mass Transit Railway Corporation Ordinance (Cap.
+17 The Mass Transit Railway Corporation was established in 1975 under the Mass Transit Railway Corporation Ordinance (Cap.
 270) with an authorised capital of \$2,000,000,000.
 To enable the Corporation to draw on equity for the construction of railways including the Airport Railway, the Government increased the authorised capital of the Corporation several times between 1981 and 1995 to \$32,700,000,000.
-With the Finance Committee's approval, a total of \$32,188,100,000 had been paid in as capital injections to the Corporation by 31 March 1997. - 21 The Financial Secretary announced in his Budget Speech on 3 March 1999 the intention to privatise the Mass Transit Railway Corporation.
+With the Finance Committee's approval, a total of \$32,188,100,000 had been paid in as capital injections to the Corporation by 31 March 1997.

+18 The Financial Secretary announced in his Budget Speech on 3 March 1999 the intention to privatise the Mass Transit Railway Corporation.
 On 26 April 2000, MTR Corporation Limited (MTRCL) was incorporated.
 The Mass Transit Railway Ordinance (Cap.
 556) came into effect on 30 June 2000 and on that day, the entire property, rights and liabilities of the Mass Transit Railway Corporation were vested in the MTRCL.
 On 12 September 2000, the authorised share capital of the MTRCL was reduced to \$6,500,000,000 divided into 6 500 000 000 shares of \$1.00 each.
-Later that month, immediately before the Initial Public Offering (IPO) of MTRCL shares, 5 000 000 000 shares, being the entire issued capital, were issued to the Government.
+Later that month, immediately before the Initial Public Offering (IPO) of MTRCL shares, 5 000 000 obs shares, being the entire issued capital, were issued to the Government.
 Of these, 1 150 000 000 shares were then sold to retail and institutional investors.
 Following the IPO, the MTRCL issued cash and scrip dividends to shareholders, including the Government.
 The Government also distributed shares under Employee Share Grant to eligible employees of the MTRCL in October 2001.
 Two tranches of loyalty bonus shares were also allocated to eligible MTRCL shareholders in 2001 and 2002.
-After these transactions, the Government holds approximately 76% of the entire issued share capital of the MTRCL. - 22 The Government has undertaken to remain the largest shareholder of the MTRCL and to continue to hold the legal and beneficial interest in not less than 50% of the ordinary share capital of the MTRCL and not less than 50% of the voting rights at general meetings of the MTRCL for at least 20 years from the date of listing. - 23 The Government has agreed to waive its claim for \$798,000,000 (at net present value on 1 January 2002) of dividends that would otherwise be payable by MTRCL to Government in the next few years as financial support to the Penny's Bay Rail Link under the Project Agreement entered between the Government and MTRCL on 24 July 2002.
+After these transactions, the Government holds approximately 76% of the entire issued share capital of the MTRCL.

+19 The Government has undertaken to remain the largest shareholder of the MTRCL and to continue to hold the legal and beneficial interest in not less than 50% of the ordinary share capital of the MTRCL and not less than 50% of the voting rights at general meetings of the MTRCL for at least 20 years from the date of listing.

+20 The Government has agreed to waive its claim for \$798,000,000 (at net present value on 1 January 2002) of dividends that would otherwise be payable by MTRCL to Government as financial support to the Penny's Bay Rail Link under the Project Agreement entered between the Government and MTRCL on 24 July 2002.
 In 2002-03 and 2003-04, Government waived its claim to \$219,100,000 and \$675,000,000 of dividends respectively.
-A further \$37,000,000 was waived in 2004-05. - 24 There is no specific proposal at present which requires the MTRCL to raise additional equity from its shareholders.
-However, if the MTRCL were to seek to raise equity finance from shareholders, the Financial Secretary Incorporated on behalf of the Government would provide equity capital to the MTRCL pro rata its shareholding in the MTRCL where the Government considered it appropriate, subject to the approval of the Finance Committee. - 25 Cash dividends received from the MTRCL are credited into the General Revenue Account in accordance with the provisions of the Mass Transit Railway Ordinance (Cap.
-556).
+A further \$37,000,000 was waived in 2004-05.